bradbrok/KegPi/README.md

 This is just a simple solution for a two tap system for the meantime.

 Right now there isn't an easy installer for this just yet.
-So, in order to make this work on your pi, navigate to the KegPi directory and type:
+So, in order to make this work on your pi, navigate to the KegPi directory and run or create a script:

 sudo python kegpi.py & sudo python kegpiapp.py